PythonCharmers/python-future/docs/imports.rst

 These are all available in Python 2.6 and up, and enabled by default in Python 3.x.

+.. _unicode-literals:

 unicode_literals
 ~~~~~~~~~~~~~~~~

-There are different opinions in the community about whether it is advisable
+There is some contention in the community about whether it is advisable
 to import ``unicode_literals`` from ``__future__`` in a Python 2/3
-compatible codebase. ``future`` can be used with or without
+compatible codebase.
+The ``future`` package can be used with or without
 ``unicode_literals`` imports, although the ``futurize`` script does imply a
 preference for this by making this change at stage 2 of conversion.